bbq-beets/chrispat-actions/tmp/docs/actions-model.md

 [A full walkthrough of creating a JavaScript action](javascript-walkthrough.md) is available.

-You can create JavaScript actions in a repository you own by adding a `action.yml`.
+You can create JavaScript actions in a repository you own by adding an `action.yml`.
 All JavaScript actions require an `action.yml`.
 An action must also include a JavaScript file as the entry point, and may contain any other files that contain the action's code.
 For example, a JavaScript action called `js-action` might have this directory structure: